MCDL will begin offering passport photos again on Monday, June 14 by appointment.

 The U.S. Department of State has the sole responsibility for examining applications and issuing passports.

-Travelers can now apply for a Passport Card.
+Travelers can also apply for a Passport Card.
 The Passport Card can only be used for land and sea travel between the United States and Canada, Mexico, Bermuda, and the Caribbean.

 Renewing Your Current Passport

 You can renew your Passport by mail if all these conditions apply to your current U.S. Passport:

 - it is undamaged and can be submitted with your application